Sauteed Green Beans with Garlic

 But if you've bought heirloom green beans they likely will have strings.
 In this case, use a paring knife to snap the end off then pull it back to remove the string.

-Or you can buy bags of prepared green beans at most grocery stores to save you a little time.
+Or you can buy bags of prepared green beans at most grocery stores to save a little time.

-How to cook fresh green beans
+How to sauté fresh green beans

 What can I season green beans with?